maycrodev/README/README.md

 ReadMe

-For a better experience, see this is a PC :p -- Para una mejor experiencia, mira esto es una PC :p
+For a better experience, see this is a PC

 ![image](https://user-images.githubusercontent.com/124944675/218623926-b6b0a0f6-8fb3-40d1-b987-8163d7b4702a.png)